 Two such sites are the Cap-de-Bon-Désir Interpretation and Observation Centre, which is a great place to observe whales from the shore, and the Marine Environment Discovery Centre, where you can interact with diving naturalists as they explore the underwater world.

 Fjord-du-Saguenay National Park also offers several interpretive and outdoor activities.
-One of the major attractions of Northeastern North America, this park’s hiking trails offer stunning views of the Saguenay Fjord.
+One of the major attractions of Northeastern North America, this park’s hiking trails are filled with stunning views of the Saguenay Fjord.